 Note: Roux will keep for 2 weeks in the refrigerator.

 St. Patrick’s Day isn’t complete without these three dishes.
 Whether you are Irish or not, anyone can enjoy these recipes on St. Patrick’s Day.
-Make one of the recipes or make all three, but be sure to comment which one is your favorite.
-There’s just enough time to get to the store before St. Patrick’s Day weekend and the actual holiday on March 17th.

 If you love these recipes, share them with a friend or add these recipes to your cookbook.
 If you’ve been using a recipe to make one of these meals, consider trying something new from our post.
 It’s Saint Patrick’s Day so you just might get lucky and fall in love with one of these three.